 Nordic Ski Lab explains body position and how the body moves in V2 skate skiing (One Skate technique in Canada, or Skate 2 in the UK).
 Understanding how the body works in V2 skate skiing is the key to effortless skiing because the core of the body powers both the pole push and the leg push.
 If you find V2 skate skiing challenging, you probably need to focus more on body position and the core of the body and worry less about the poling and the leg push.

 About Adam Hodges

 Adam Hodges is a mountain endurance athlete and coach with credentials from the United Endurance Sports Coaching Academy (UESCA), USA Triathlon (USAT), and the American College of Sports Medicine (ACSM).
-In addition to coaching multisport athletes, he has coached high school cross country and track runners in California and masters swimmers in Colorado and California.
-As a USAT All-American triathlete, he has competed in the ITU World Triathlon Championships, the ITU World Duathlon Championships, and the Ironman World Championships in Hawaii.
-As a masters runner, he has won a series title in the XTERRA SoCal Trail Series.
-His current pursuits include trail running, climbing, mountaineering, skimo, and cross-country skiing.
-Check out his training plans and courses to help you prepare for you next adventure.
+He currently coaches runners, ultrarunners, and triathletes, and has also coached high school cross country/track and masters swimming.
+As a USAT All-American triathlete during the 1990s, he competed in the ITU World Triathlon Championships, the ITU World Duathlon Championships, and the Ironman World Championships in Hawaii.
+As a masters runner, he won a series title in the XTERRA SoCal Trail Run Series.
+His current pursuits include mountain running, ultrarunning, skimo, and cross-country skiing.
+Check out his training plans and courses to help you prepare for your next adventure.